Subhransu38/Subhransu38/README.md

 ## 💻 Projects

-- Designed and developed a responsive YouTube Clone using HTML, CSS and JavaScript.
+- Implemented a clone of the YouTube landing page using HTML, CSS, and JavaScript.
+The project accurately mimics the layout and design of the original with 90% fidelity.
   - [Code](https://github.com/Subhransu38/youtube-clone)
   - [Website](https://subhransu38.github.io/youtube-clone/)
-- Built a personal Portfolio website using HTML, CSS and JavaScript.
+- Designed and built a responsive personal Portfolio website using HTML, CSS and JavaScript.
   - [Code](https://github.com/Subhransu38/portfolio)
   - [Website](https://subhransu38.github.io/portfolio/)
-- Developed an expense tracker using React, HTML and CSS.
+- Created the frontend component of an expense tracker utilizing React, HTML, and CSS.
   - [Code](https://github.com/Subhransu38/expense-tracker)
   - [Website](https://subhransu38.github.io/expense-tracker/)
 - Developed an 2D Game (2048) using HTML, CSS and JavaScript.